History

 • February 2020

 Made Sigma A&V and Rental Corporation a wholly owned subsidiary.
+The company changed its name to Hibino Sigma Rise Corporation in April 2024.

 • December 2022